bikeshaving/crank/docs/WIP.md

 ```

 ## Element diffing
-Crank uses the same “virtual DOM” diffing algorithm made popular by React and other libraries.
-This allows you to write declarative code which focuses on producing the right element tree, while Crank renderers do the dirty work of mutating the DOM.
-When a tree of elements is updated, each child of an element is checked against the child which was previously rendered in that same “slot.”
-If the old and new element rendered have matching tags, the DOM nodes which that element represents is updated in place, while if the tags don’t match, the renderer will blow away the node and any children.
-This is done recursively for every element in the tree, making it easy to manage a stateful tree of DOM nodes in a declarative manner.
-To do this at the top level, stateful renderers like the DOM renderer store the previously rendered tree for each DOM node which was rendered into.
+Crank uses the same “virtual DOM” diffing algorithm made popular by React.
+This allows you to write declarative code which focuses on producing the right element tree, while Crank does the dirty work of managing state and mutating the DOM.

 ```jsx
 renderer.render(